Water Damage And How To Avoid It

 A blocked gutter can’t carry water.
 Instead, water overflows and travels down walls.

-This water can seep into your home’s electrical system, pool around your foundation and ruin the external walls of your home.
+This water can seep into your home’s electrical system, pool around your foundation and ruin the external walls and ceiling of your home.

 One of the most important things you can do to prevent water damage is to make sure water is diverted from your home.